rosneuro/rosneuro_buffers/README.md

 - [Eigen library](https://eigen.tuxfamily.org/index.php?title=Main_Page)

 ## Usage
-Once instanciated, a buffer plugin creates a buffer with the provided type **T** and size *nsamples*.
+Once instanciated, a buffer plugin creates a buffer with the provided type **T** and *size*.
 The buffer is initially filled with *nan* values.
-The function member *bool add(const DynamicMatrix<T>& in)* allows to update the buffer with new data and the function member *bool isfull(void)* verifies when the buffer is full.
+The function member *bool add(const DynamicMatrix\<T\>& in)* allows to update the buffer with new data and the function member *bool isfull(void)* verifies when the buffer is full.
 The buffer is updated with new data according to the replacement policy implemented in the provided plugin.
 In the case of **rosneuro::RingBuffer** plugin, the data replacement is performed according to a *FIFO* policy.

 The buffer can be configured in the following way: